King's Daughters' Health wants to keep you informed regarding the COVID-19 pandemic.

 Providers accepting appointments

 KDH providers are scheduling appointments for both acute and chronic health issues.
-Your overall health is important, even during the pandemic.
-Please contact your personal care provider (physician or nurse practitioner) regarding appointment options.
-If you believe a temporary Tele-Health option (virtual care visit) is best for you, ask your provider when you call.
+Your overall health is important, please do not let fears aabout COVID-19 keep you from maintaining your health.
+Contact your personal care provider (physician or nurse practitioner) regarding appointment options.

 KDH has expanded COVID 19 testing capability.

 If you are experiencing any COVID-19 symptoms and would like to be evaluated by a provider, call the COVID-19 Hotline at 812-801-8010 to request an appointment.
-Symptoms include:cough, fever, extreme fatigue, muscle aches, sudden loss of taste or smell, shortness of breath, bluish lips, headache, sore throat, new GI distress.
+Symptoms include: cough, fever, fatigue, muscle or body aches, sudden loss of taste or smell, shortness of breath, headache, sore throat, new GI distress (nausea, vomiting or diarrhea), congestion or runny nose.

 NOTE: If you are having a medical emergency or difficulty breathing call 911 or use the emergency room.